 Our corporate governance guidelines require that the nominating and corporate governance committee include, and request that any search firm that it engages include, in each initial director search pool qualified candidates who reflect diverse backgrounds, including diversity of gender and race/ethnicity.
 As such, while our board of directors does not maintain a specific policy with respect to the number of diverse individuals on our board of directors, our nominating and corporate governance committee considers prospective candidates who represent a mix of backgrounds including breadth and quality of experience, personal and professional experience, expertise, race, ethnicity and gender.
-Our nominating and corporate governance committee values, and takes into account when making determinations regarding nominations of directors, the benefits of diverse viewpoints.
-Our nominating and corporate governance committee also considers these and other factors as it oversees the annual board of directors and committee evaluations.
-After completing its review and evaluation of director candidates, our nominating and corporate governance committee recommends to our full board of directors the director nominees for selection.
+Our nominating and corporate governance committee values, and takes into account when making determinations regarding nominations of directors as it oversees the annual board of directors and committee evaluations.
+After completing its review and evaluation of director candidates, our nominating and corporate governance committee for selection.